Ruby Soho (wrestler)

-Dori Elizabeth Prange (/preɪn/ PRAYN; born January 9, 1991) is an American professional wrestler currently signed to All Elite Wrestling (AEW) where she performs under the ring name Ruby Soho.
-She is also known for her time in WWE, where she performed under the ring name Ruby Riott.
-Prange has also worked in World Wonder Ring Stardom (aka, "Stardom") as Heidi Lovelace, and extensively on the U.S. independent circuit for promotions such as Shimmer Women Athletes, Shine Wrestling, Ohio Valley Wrestling (OVW) and IWA Mid-South.
+Dori Elizabeth Prange (/preɪn/ PRAYN; born January 9, 1991) is an American professional wrestler.
+She is signed to All Elite Wrestling (AEW), where she performs under the ring name Ruby Soho, and is a former member of The Outcasts stable.
+She is also known for her time in WWE, where she performed under the ring name Ruby Riott, and has also worked in World Wonder Ring Stardom (aka "Stardom") as Heidi Lovelace, as well as extensively on the U.S. independent circuit for promotions such as Shimmer Women Athletes, Shine Wrestling, Ohio Valley Wrestling (OVW) and IWA Mid-South.

 Professional wrestling career

 Independent circuit (2010–2016)

 In 2010, Prange began training with Billy Roc at his School of Roc.
-She would make her debut for Juggalo Championship Wrestling, at the Arena Chicks at the Gathering! event under the ring name Heidi Lovelace, where she defeated C.J.
+She made her debut for Juggalo Championship Wrestling, at the Arena Chicks at the Gathering! event under the ring name Heidi Lovelace, where she defeated C.J.
 Lane.
 Lovelace made her debut for Shimmer Women Athletes competing in Volume 51, where she teamed up with December in a losing effort to Pink Flash Kira and Sweet Cherrie in a tag-team match.